Q&A with Norman Nichols, KeyBank

 Nichols: I think there are some situations where their banker coverage will change.
 If they had a relationship manager, that relationship manager may change.
-Because we are taking on all of the client managers from First Niagara, the amount of that relationship manager coverage change is pretty minimum, but there is some of it.
-One of the reasons why we took on as many Niagara teams as we could is to accomplish just that: to minimize the impact.
+Because we are taking on all of the client managers from First Niagara, the amount of that relationship manager coverage change is pretty minimal, but there is some of it.
+One of the reasons why we took on as many Niagara teams as we could is to minimize the impact.
 We are focused on making sure we minimize that.

 That’s what we’re working on every day.
 To be able have our bankers speak with confidence when they’re in front of a client.
 When you get into trouble with a bank client is when your banker is uncertain and they can’t speak with confidence about how we’re going to handle a certain request or how the service is being worked on.

 CPE: What are some recent major trends in commercial real estate financing?

 Nichols: The current trends that are notable, and this has been ramped up in the last year, is most banks should maintain their discipline around equity requirements and make sure there’s a balance between the risks the borrower or the equity should take on versus the risks the debt provider, like the bank, should take on.
 It’s very notable in construction lending for multifamily.
 There’s been four to six years of expansion in multifamily development, with a lot of construction happening.
 In the last six to 12 months, there’s definitely been a pullback by lenders providing construction capital for multifamily.

 Banks and lenders are looking to get capital invested and pushed a lot of lenders to look for bridge loans that are largely stabilized and have a sustainable existing cash flow, which generally doesn’t exist in the construction loan, so they’re considered to be a safer risk profile.